-Participation in a medical emergency - students can send for help and participate in emergency management of a patient if they are appropriately trained and confident, until appropriate help arrives.
+Participation in a medical emergency - students can follow the algorthym DRSABCD - danger, response, send for help and participate in emergency management of a patient if they are appropriately trained and confident, until appropriate help arrives.
 Student nurses may then take on an appropriate role only under direct supervision.
 It may also be appropriate for the student to be in a purely observational role.
-Please review Appendix A: Banksia Unit Mental Health Clinical placements
+Please review Appendix A: Banksia Unit Mental Health Clinical placements \